cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 ##### Multi-chain notes

-This does not yet handle the "diamond problem", where a user sends a token originating on chain A to chain B, then to chain D, and wants to return it through D -> C -> A — since the supply is tracked as owned by chain B, chain C cannot serve as the intermediary.
+This specification does not directly handle the "diamond problem", where a user sends a token originating on chain A to chain B, then to chain D, and wants to return it through D -> C -> A — since the supply is tracked as owned by chain B (and the denomination will be "{portOnD}/{channelOnD}/{portOnB}/{channelOnB}/denom"), chain C cannot serve as the intermediary.
 It is not yet clear whether that case should be dealt with in-protocol or not — it may be fine to just require the original path of redemption (and if there is frequent liquidity and some surplus on both paths the diamond path will work most of the time).
 Complexities arising from long redemption paths may lead to the emergence of central chains in the network topology.

 #### Optional addenda